joshuacai12/gamblingproject/README.md

 ## Description

-In order to access the project, you must cd into our project folder titled "final project".
-Once you are there, you will have to type the command "flask run" into the command line in order to start the project, since our project was made using flask.
-Once "flask run" is typed into the command line, the program should start running, and then a link should pop up.
-Click that link to enter the website that we built.
-Once you enter the website, you should see a website called "Gambling Successfully", where there should be a page with animated slot machines as a background, a menu at the top of the page with a "Home" button and a dropdown menu with the buttons "Questions" and "Resources".

 There should be a button in the middle of the page with the text "Start Questions".
 Click on that button, and you should see a page of true/false questions that will be geared towards whether you have the tendencies to be a compulsive gambler.